Skip to content

 • Example: 2019-10-23 10:46:11

-Any other type passed to the Parse function will return an error
+Any other types or formats passed to the Parse function will return an error!

 Date in the Past

-If you pass a date in the past, Timeago will return the output with ago word in it suggesting that the date is in the past.
+If you pass a date in the past, Timeago will return output containing the word ago, indicating that the date is in the past.
 Unless you specify the noSuffix option.
 Read here about options and how to use them.

 go